AdrianPricopie/MobileTestingAppium/README.md

     ```
 3.**Install maven and set environment variables:**

-  you can install from [here](https://maven.apache.org/download.cgi),after you install you need to set environment variables
+- you can install from [here](https://maven.apache.org/download.cgi),after you install you need to set environment variables,for that
   you can see this video on [youtube](https://www.youtube.com/watch?v=3EfvEZ_wThc)